Skip to main content

 ANZ New Zealand Staff Foundation

 Youth Week is about recognising the amazing contributions and achievements of young people in New Zealand.
-The week inspires us to value, support, and affirm the diversity of young people in our society.
-Ultimately we want Aotearoa/ New Zealand to be a country where young people are vibrant and optimistic through being supported and encouraged to take up challenges.
-The grants support activities held during the annual Youth Week.
+The week inspires Ara Taiohi to value, support, and affirm the diversity of young people in our society.
+Ultimately Ara Taiohi want Aotearoa/ New Zealand to be a country where young people are vibrant and optimistic through being supported and encouraged to take up challenges.
+The Youth Week Grants support activities held during the annual Youth Week and Ara Taiohi can only offer grants when they receive funding from the government.

 Canon Oceania Grants - Inspiring Tomorrow